 The National Lakeshore offers snowshoe field trips for fourth-grade classes in the months of January, February, and March.
 Students learn about winter ecology and snow science in a hands-on, experiential format while hiking on snowshoes through the National Lakeshore.

 The Friends then administer these grants, allocating the funds to individual schools based on their interests and needs.
 The program includes bus transportation for schools to come to the Lakeshore.
 The Friends also raise funds to provide additional snowshoes, hats, mittens, and art supplies for this program.

 The pre and post-visit activities developed for teachers to use with students help build background knowledge and create excitement for the hike.
 The lesson during the hike allows students to explore concepts in winter ecology and snow science.

 The post-visit activities are designed to extend learning and to give students the opportunity to be creative and to connect learning to the real world.
 Lessons are designed to work together, yet can be used in a mix and match way based on student interest and needs.

-The snowshoe program was targeting fourth grade classes, but other classes were also allowed to participate when there was availability on our schedule.
-1,180 students from 35 classrooms in 24 schools attended the snowshoe program in 2017.
+The snowshoe program targets fourth-grade classes based on curriculum, but other classes are also allowed to participate when there is availability on the yearly schedule.
+Between 1,400 and 1,500 students have attended the snowshoe program in recent years.